1 Data privacy means mutual trust at SPITCH

 3.4.6 Disclosure to regulatory authorities

-In order to comply with our legal obligations, the Malta Gaming Authority (MGA), the Financial Investigations and Analysis Unit (FIAU), the Sanctions Monitoring Board or other competent law enforcement agencies may request that SPITCH disclose data, which may require that we share all personal data, evidence, payment and gaming transaction history, communication history and other information we have available on you.
+In order to comply with our legal obligations, the Gambling Commission (GC), the Competition and Markets Authority (CMA), the Advertising Standards Agency (ASA) and/or other competent government bodies, regulators or law enforcement agencies may request that SPITCH disclose data, which may require that we share all personal data, evidence, payment and gaming transaction history, communication history and other information we have available on you.
 The competent authority may determine the method to be used to share data over which we have no control.

 We share your personal data with third parties only if:

-- You have given your express consent to do so pursuant to Article 6(1)(1)(a) GDPR.
+- You have given your express consent to do so pursuant to Article 6(1)(1)(a) UK GDPR.

-- Disclosure is necessary in accordance with Article 6(1)(1)(f) in order to assert, exercise or defend legal claims, and there is no reason to assume that you have an overriding legitimate interest in not disclosing your data.
+- Disclosure is necessary in accordance with Article 6(1)(f) UK GDPR in order to assert, exercise or defend legal claims, and there is no reason to assume that you have an overriding legitimate interest in not disclosing your data.

-- In the event that a legal obligation exists for disclosure pursuant to Article 6(1)(1)(c) GDPR.
+- In the event that a legal obligation exists for disclosure pursuant to Article 6(1)(c) UK GDPR, or

 3.5 SPITCH online presence, Website optimisation and the app